matthewjwhitney/neighborhood-map-react-app/README.md

   This is the final project of the Front End Web Developer Nanodegree Program through [Udacity](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001).
 Check out the [project rubric](https://review.udacity.com/#!/rubrics/1351/view).
 I took the project one step further and allowed the user to choose a neighborhood and a category to filter a list of venues from the Foursquare API rather than hardcode a particular neighborhood with venues.

+  You can view this application running on my portfolio website [here](http://www.matthewjwhitney.com/neighborhood-map-react-app)

 ## Development tools

   - [react](https://github.com/facebook/react)